EvanArmstrong10/cs4500-project/eau2/report/doc.md

    * KV Store layer

 The KV Store layer consists of a series of keys and values distributed across a network.
-All keys know where their data is stored and can be used for searching the network for the proper data.
+All keys know which node their data is stored on and can be used for searching the network for the proper data.
+All values consist of a column, the goal is to split a DataFrame's column into chunks to be stored across several key/value pairs.
 The network contains a group of client nodes connected to each other and a master node.

 Above the KV Store layer is the DataFrame layer.
 In this layer, calls to the KVStore layer allow data to be structured as an easily accessible DataFrame.
 To the user, the DataFrame is  stored in columnar format.
 Under the hood, each DataFrame contains a set of distributed arrays with data spread across multiple nodes of the KV layer.
 These distributed arrays are arrays split into fixed-size chunks to enable easy serialization and distribution across the network.